Mid-Peninsula High School: Academics

 Mid-Peninsula's curriculum meets standards of admission for both the University of California and the California State University institutions as well as private institutions of higher learning.
 Mid-Pen is fully accredited by the Western Association of Schools and Colleges (WASC) and the California Association of Independent Schools (CAIS).
 The school focuses on individualized learning approaches and employs flexible programming to accommodate various learning styles and reduce stress.
 Class sizes are typically smaller than 15 students.

 Mid-Peninsula's variable credit program grants academic credit based on the quantity of work, while grades are based on the quality of work.
 Emphasis is placed on personal motivation, character and self-discipline.

 Athletics

 Mid-Peninsula is a Division V school, has been a member of the Central Coast Section (CCS) for 20 years, and is also a member of the Private School Athletic League (PSAL).
 The school has several championships for soccer, baseball and basketball.

 Mid-Peninsula employs a no-cut policy for all team sports (however, individual playing time is determined by attendance, performance and attitude).
 Volleyball, soccer and basketball are offered for boys and girls, while baseball is offered for boys and softball is offered for girls.
 Cross country is co-educational.

-One of the highlights of the school's baseball roster included Jimmy Barefield, a 6-foot-5 pitcher and infielder from Redwood City who “was on the fast to becoming a poster boy for troubled youth,” when he arrived at Mid-Pen and became a standout player in 1999.
-He developed an 85-mile an hour fastball and an effective curve and slider.

-In 2011, a San Francisco Chronicle article reported that the school's once marginal athletic department had matured and was a contender for its first Central Coast championship.
-The reason was in part due to basketball standout Lydell Cardwell, a 6-foot-2 senior wing who was averaging more than 25 points a game.
-Cardwell is now playing for Azusa Pacific University.